Oesman Sapta Odang: Politics

-He became a member of the People's Consultative Assembly (MPR) for the 1999-2004 period, and was appointed deputy speaker of the body on 11 August 2002.
+He became a member of the People's Consultative Assembly (MPR) for the 1999–2004 period, and was appointed deputy speaker of the body on 11 August 2002.
 He was part of the regional envoys' faction.
 Following this, he founded the Regional Unity Party on 18 November 2002 and it participated in the 2004 elections, but only gathered 0.58 percent of votes and failed to secure seats in the People's Representative Council (DPR).
 The party achieved similar results in the 2009 elections, and merged with nine other minor political parties to form the National Unity Party.
 He attempted to run as governor of West Kalimantan in the 2007 gubernatorial elections, but placed last out of three candidates behind winner Cornelis and incumbent Usman Ja'far.

 Following the 2014 election, he was elected into the Regional Representative Council (DPD) as a senator from West Kalimantan, winning 188,528 votes.
-He was chosen as a deputy speaker for the MPR on 8 October 2014 for the 2014-2019 period.
-On 22 December 2016, he was elected chairman of Hanura for 2016-2020, replacing Wiranto.
+He was chosen as a deputy speaker for the MPR on 8 October 2014 for the 2014–2019 period.
+On 22 December 2016, he was elected chairman of Hanura for 2016–2020, replacing Wiranto.

 He was elected DPD speaker in April 2017 following the expiry of Bengkulu senator Mohammad Saleh's appointment.
 His appointment received criticism, since Oesman then held two major parliamentary positions in addition to being chairman in Hanura.
 According to speaker Zulkifli Hasan, Oesman would resign from the deputy speaker position.
 It was not until February 2018 however that he submitted his resignation.
 His replacement was left for the Regional Representative Council to decide.

 In January 2018, Hanura Secretary General Sarifuddin Sudding (id) gave him a motion of no confidence.
 Oesman fired him from the party in response.
 Deputy chairman of Hanura Wishnu Dewanto said Oesman had violated the party's internal procedures and caused Hanura's popularity to decline.
 Some others accused him of embezzling Rp 200 billion (US$15 million) of party funds.
 Following the split, multiple members holding positions in the People's Representative Council were replaced with Hanura legislators in Oesman's faction.
 The other faction moved to support candidates not initially endorsed by the party in the 2018 regional elections, such as in East Java.

-Oesman has proposed Wiranto as incumbent President Joko Widodo's running mate in the upcoming 2019 elections.
+Oesman has proposed Wiranto as incumbent President Joko Widodo's running mate in the 2019 elections.
 He was set to run for reelection, but the General Elections Commission removed his name from the ballot as he was still affiliated to political parties.